Washingtonwei/use-case-style-guide/use-case-templates/README.md

           <b>4a.
 No matching is found</b> <br />
           4a1.
 The System alerts the User that no matching
           <em>&lt;whatever&gt;</em> is found. <br />
           4a2.
-The User either chooses to UC: create a
+The User either chooses to <ins>UC-03: create a
-          <em>&lt;whatever&gt;</em> or terminate the use case or return to step
+            <em>&lt;whatever&gt;</em></ins> or chooses to terminate the use case or chooses to return to step
-          2 of normal flow. <br />
+          2 of the normal flow. <br />
           <b
             >5a.
-The User chooses to select a different set of properties to display matching <em>&lt;whatever&gt;</em>s</b
+The User chooses to select a different set of properties to display the matching <em>&lt;whatever&gt;</em>s</b
           >
           <br />
           5a1.
 The System displays the current "Search results display strategy." <br />
           5a2.
-The User enters a customized "Search results display strategy," confirms she has finished entering, and returns to step 5 of normal flow. <br />
+The User enters a customized "Search results display strategy," confirms that she has finished entering, and returns to step 5 of the normal flow. <br />
           <b>5b.
-The User chooses to re-sort search results </b> <br />
+The User chooses to re-sort the search results </b> <br />
           5b1.
-The User re-sorts the search result according to "Sort criteria" defined in Associated Information of this use case and returns to step 5 of normal flow.
+The User re-sorts the search result according to the "Sort criteria" defined in the Associated Information of this use case and returns to step 5 of the normal flow.
         </td>
       </tr>
       <tr>